Finite-size behavior of higher-order cumulant ratios near criticality in two-dimensional Potts models: Numerical simulation

 \section{Numerical simulation}

-Both $q=2$ and $q=3$ state Potts model were simulated on two-dimensional lattices using the Wolff Cluster algorithm \cite{PhysRevLett.62.361} at temperatures close to their corresponding critical temperature ($T_C$).
-In this algorithm, clusters of similarly oriented spin sites are determined randomly which are then flipped together to generate new states.
+Both $q=2$ and $q=3$ state Potts models were simulated on 2d lattices using the Wolff Cluster algorithm in a region around the corresponding critical temperature ($T_C$) \cite{PhysRevLett.62.361}.
+All simulations were performed in the absence of an external magnetic field, i.e., $h$(or $h_r$) = 0.
+In the Wolff algorithm, clusters of similarly oriented spin sites are determined randomly which are then flipped together to generate new states.
 This algorithm reduces the effect of critical slowing down near $T_C$ with increase in lattice size, i.e. it has a smaller dynamical exponent resulting in more efficient simulations in this region \cite{newman_barkema}.
-For $q=2$, square lattices of linear size $L$ = 50, 60, 70, 80 and 90 were used in the simulations and during the simulation $10^4$ independent configurations were generated after ensuring thermalization by throwing away sufficient initial configurations.
-Similarly, for $q=3$, simulations were performed on square lattices with $L$ = 48, 64, 80, 96 and 128 to generate $2 \times 10^4$ independent configurations after approprite thermalization.
+We have used periodic boundary conditions for the finite lattices, which are also commonly employed in simulations of LQCD at finite temperature and density \cite{DeGrand:2006zz}.
+For $q=2$, square lattices of linear size $L$ $=$ 50, 60, 70, 80 and 90 were used in the simulations and during the simulation $10^4$ independent configurations were generated after ensuring thermalization by throwing away sufficient initial configurations.
+Similarly, for $q=3$, simulations were performed on square lattices with $L$ $=$ 48, 64, 80, 96 and 128 to generate $2 \times 10^4$ independent configurations after appropriate thermalization.
+Simulations were conducted for the temperature range $0.95T_C \le T \le 1.05T_C$, and the corresponding results are presented.
+Tables \ref{tab:TCL_Ising} and \ref{tab:TCL_Potts} show that this range adequately covers the estimated critical region for all lattice sizes examined.

 In order to obtain independent spin configurations on the lattice, configurations were recorded at the interval of $2\tau$ where $\tau$ is the auto-correlation time that is obtained from the auto-correlation function (of $M$) defined in Eq.~\ref{eq:auto_corr} using an exponential decay ansatz $\phi(t) \sim \mathrm{exp}\left({-\frac{t}{\tau}}\right)$.

 The magnetization is calculated for each spin configuration in the simulation and the higher-order susceptibilities of magnetization are calculated using Eqs.~\ref{eq:chi1} - \ref{eq:chi6} by averaging over all possible spin configurations on the lattice.